Linux on IBM Z: Support

 Like all other versions of Linux, Linux on IBM Z is governed by the GPL free software license.
 Complete Linux on IBM Z source code is available from numerous parties on a free and equal basis, and architectural support is part of the main Linux kernel effort.
 IBM assigns several of its programmers to the community effort, but IBM is by no means the only participant.

 Though there are no obstacles to running any Linux on IBM Z distribution on an IBM z System, IBM routinely tests three particular Linux on IBM Z distributions: Red Hat, SUSE, and starting in 2015, Canonical's Ubuntu Linux.
-Other notable Linux on IBM Z distributions include Debian (upstream for Ubuntu), Fedora (upstream for RHEL), Slackware, CentOS, Alpine Linux and Gentoo.
+Other notable Linux on IBM Z distributions include Debian (upstream for Ubuntu), Fedora (upstream for RHEL), Slackware, CentOS Stream, Alpine Linux and Gentoo.

-Nearly every free or open-source software package available for Linux generally is available for Linux on IBM Z, including Apache HTTP Server, Samba software, JBoss, PostgreSQL, MySQL, PHP, Python programming language, Concurrent Versions System (CVS), GNU Compiler Collection (GCC), LLVM, and Perl, Rust, among many others.
+Nearly every free or open-source software package available for Linux generally is available for Linux on IBM Z, including Apache HTTP Server, Samba, JBoss, PostgreSQL, MySQL, PHP, Python programming language, Concurrent Versions System (CVS), GNU Compiler Collection (GCC), LLVM, Perl, and Rust, among many others.

 Red Hat and SUSE offer mainline support for their distributions running Linux on IBM Z. In 2015 Canonical announced plans to offer official support for its distribution starting in early 2016.
 IBM Global Services also offers support contracts, including 24x7 coverage.
 Some standard Linux software applications are readily available pre-compiled, including popular closed-source enterprise software packages such as WebSphere, IBM Db2 and Oracle databases and applications, SAP R/3, SAP ERP, and IBM's Java Developer's Kit (JDK), to name only a few.